-From the discussion above it is clear that ions had an effect on the measured sulphuric acid concentrations during ternary ion-induced nucleation experiments involving pinanediol.
-Only during neutral runs, while the high voltage of the clearing field electrodes is enabled, the detected $HSO_4^-$ ion signal can directly be used to determine the sulphuric acid concentration in the chamber.
-Any ion effect can be completely excluded as an additional source of $HSO_4^-$ ions, since under these conditions small ions are swept from the chamber within less than 1 s.
-However, in order to derive the correct sulphuric acid concentration during the ion-induced nucleation experiments, one needs to be aware of ion effects and correct for them.
-Because not every ion-induced nucleation run was preceded by a neutral run with identical conditions, a parameterisation was derived, which can be applied to all ion-induced nucleation runs with pinanediol in order to derive a corrected sulphuric acid concentration.
-The parameterisation is only a simplification of the real sulphuric acid production process and it is not based on a physico-chemical modeled process.
-The chemistry behind the modeled processes is complicated and all affecting factors cannot be taken fully into account.
-For example, reactions in which SO2 is oxidised into sulphuric acid in presence of UV radiation are known but the stabilized Criegee intermediates and the involved species like OH radicals interact also with several other compounds in the chamber, thus making it difficult to estimate how much sulphuric acid is actually formed when OH is not directly measured.
-The parameterization provides an estimate of the net effect of these sinks and sources acting in the CLOUD chamber.
-The results of the parameterisation indicate that the derived [H2SO4] is able to represent the "true" sulphuric acid concentration adequately.
-For the parameterisation of the sulphuric acid a nonlinear regression analysis was used in this study in order to find a predictive model for the sulphuric acid concentration.
-Figure 7 shows that the predictive ability of the derived [H2SO4] in an ion-free environment is good (red points).
-The developed parameterisation includes a combination of measured O3, SO2, relative humidity (RH), UV intensity, dimethylamine (DMA) and pinanediol (PD) mixing ratios.
-In more details, the parameterization relies on the following formula:
+From the discussion above it is clear that ions had an effect on the measured sulfuric acid concentrations during ternary ioninduced nucleation experiments involving pinanediol.
+Only during neutral runs, while the high voltage of the clearing field electrodes is enabled, can the detected HSO4 ion signal be directly used to determine the sulfuric acid concentration in the chamber.
+Any ion effect can be completely excluded as an additional source of HSO4- ions, since under these conditions small ions are swept from the chamber within less than 1 s.
+However, in order to derive the correct sulfuric acid concentration during the ion-induced nucleation experiments, one needs to be aware of ion effects and correct for them.
+Because not every ion-induced nucleation run was preceded by a neutral run with identical conditions, a parameterisation was derived, which can be applied to all ion-induced nucleation runs with pinanediol in order to derive a corrected sulfuric acid concentration.
+The parameterisation is only a simplification of the real sulfuric acid production process and it is not based on a physico-chemical modelled process.
+The chemistry behind the modelled processes is complicated, and not all affecting factors can be fully taken into account.
+For example, reactions in which SO2 is oxidised into sulfuric acid in the presence of UV radiation are known but the stabilised Criegee intermediates and the species involved, like